 Best business balance transfer cards

 Many businesses, even those that are profitable and well-run, might occasionally need to carry debt.
 Balance transfer credit cards can help you consolidate high-interest debt and work on paying it off over time at a lower or 0 percent APR.
-You’ll also find 0 percent APR offers for new purchases.
-However, balance transfer offers on business credit cards are much more rare.
+But be warned, balance transfer offers on business credit cards are rare.

 A balance transfer card works like a regular credit card, with the main feature being an interest-free term for paying off transferred balances.
-After opening an account, you’ll have a window of time to transfer any balances, and you’ll almost always pay a balance transfer fee.
-Even if the card does offer rewards, balance transfers don’t typically count towards earnings.
-Your incentive is the interest you’ll save over the intro offer period.
 These cards can also help build business credit and provide perks like business tools and consumer protections.

 Comparing the best business balance transfer credit cards